The state of Pennsylvania has an alcohol emergency immunity law (Good Samaritan law). It wisely did so to protect the life and health of young people.

 The law provides

-Additional lives could be saved if more states follow in the footsteps of those that have passed similar laws.
+Additional lives could be saved if more states follow in the footsteps of those who have passed similar laws.

 Colleges Can Act

-In addition, institutions usually go beyond the mandates of a state law.
-They typically add intervention and education to reduce the need for Good Samaritan policies.
+Also they usually go beyond the mandates of a state law.
+They typically add intervention and education.
+That’s to reduce the need for Good Samaritan policies.

-To be effective, any alcohol amnesty policy must be widely publicized.
-It’s essential that all students understand them.
+To be effective, any alcohol amnesty policy must be widely known.
+It’s essential that all students know them.

-Marczinski, C., et al. Binge Drinking in Adolescents and College Students.
-Hauppauge, NY : Nova Science, 2009.
+- Marczinski, C., et al. Binge Drinking in Adolescents and College Students.

-Sherwood, J. Alcohol Policies and Practices on College and University Campuses.
-Washington: Nat.
-Assn Stud Person Admin, 1997.
+- Sherwood, J. Alcohol Policies and Practices on College and University Campuses.